Skip to main content

 Finding That Creak by Roy Cervantes

-Today's carbon bicycles are stiff, lightweight, and fast.
-They can also creak.
+Today's bicycles are stiff, lightweight, and fast.
+They can also creak, especially if the frameset or many components are made of carbon.
 We often get requests to service creaks.
 Many times, the first thought is that the creak is coming from the crank or bottom bracket area.
 This may not necessarily be the case.
 Creaks can travel from one end of the bike to the other end, especially with carbon bikes.
-If you've ever ridden next to someone with a carbon bike equipped with mostly carbon components and deep dish carbon wheels, you've probably heard that distinctive carbon rumble; that's sound resonating through the carbon frame, wheels, and components.
+If you've ever ridden next to someone with a carbon bike equipped with mostly carbon components and deep dish carbon wheels, you've probably heard that distinctive carbon rumble; that is sound resonating through the carbon frame, wheels, and components.
 In order to save us time (and you money) we have developed (and continue to develop) a method to systematically find out where a creak may be originating, and we'd like to share it with you; hopefully, we can help you quickly identify where the creak on your bike is coming from.

 Be aware that creaks sometimes occur when a frame or components have failed or are about to fail, so be careful when you are doing the testing, or bring your bike to us.